ContentSquare/chproxy/config/README.md

 # Scheme: `http` or `https`; would be applied to all nodes
 scheme: <scheme> | optional | default = "http"

-# List of nodes addresses.
-Requests would be balanced among them
+# Node addresses.
+Requests would be balanced among them.
+#
+# Either nodes or replicas may be configured, but not both.
 nodes: <addr> ...

+# The cluster may contain multiple replicas instead of flat nodes.
+#
+# Chproxy selects the least loaded node among the least loaded replicas.
+#
+# Either nodes or replicas may be configured, but not both.
+replicas:
+    - <replica_config>

 # List of ClickHouse cluster users
 users: